Skip to main content

 Agent Access

 Agents can use configured integrations to interact with external systems.
 Credentials are managed by Mistle and are not placed directly inside the sandbox as long-lived secrets.
-The exact tools and provider access available in a session come from the profile, organization settings, and connected integrations.
+The exact runtime, tools, model providers, and external-system access available in a session come from the profile, organization settings, and connected integrations.
 When an agent writes back to supported external systems, Mistle adds a link back to the session where the work happened.
 For example, Slack messages, GitHub comments or pull requests, Jira issues or comments, and Linear issues or comments can include a View session link.
 That link lets teammates open the Mistle session behind the external update and inspect the work context.

 Next Steps